 • low supply of treatment, three days in advance

-To supplement the use of a medication dispensing system, occasional in-home senior care is the ultimate in maintaining one’s peace of mind.
-As the elderly population continues to grow at a remarkable rate, so too are the resources available to take care of your loved ones in the comfort of their home.
+As the elderly population continues to grow, so too are the resources available to take care of your loved ones in the comfort of their home.

 Article authored by Zoë Thring, a medical doctor turned healthcare blogger.
 Her goal is make health care related information easily accessible, and to remind the world that, “Your health is in your hands.”